stestagg/escpos-embed-image/README.md

 A procedural macro for embedding monochrome, dithered images into ESC/POS printer drivers at compile time.

-Designed as a companion to `escpos-embedded`, this crate processes PNG images at compile time and generates a static `Image<'static>` compatible with the `no_std`, allocation-free printer interface.
+Designed as a companion to `escpos-embedded`, this crate processes Images at compile time and generates a static `Image<'static>` compatible with the `no_std`, allocation-free printer interface.

 ## Features

 - Compile-time image loading and conversion
-- Converts PNG to 1-bit dithered format (Bi-level Floyd-Steinberg)
+- Converts image file to 1-bit dithered format (Bi-level Floyd-Steinberg)
 - Outputs `Image<'static>` struct ready for printing
 - No runtime dependencies